asimot/activity04-data-pipelines/activity04-data-pipelines.md

 #### Describe your process

-What information (variables) do we need to answer this question?
+1. What information (variables) do we need to answer this question?
-Describe how you would go about answering this question using a different software (e.g., Excel, SAS, Python) that you are familiar with or simply a general process.
-You do not need to code anything.
-As you write this process, think of it as a series of steps and it might be helpful to start at the goal and work backwards.
+2. Describe how you would go about answering this question using a different software (e.g., Excel, SAS, Python) that you are familiar with or simply a general process.

-**Response**:
+3. You do not need to code anything.
+4. As you write this process, think of it as a series of steps and it might be helpful to start at the goal and work backwards.

+**Response**: 1) ‘major’, ‘unemployment\_rate’ 2) In Excel – Apply a row
+filter on unemployment\_rate column in ascending order

 #### Using `{dplyr}`